 How to use Art Atlas

-Art Atlas sites can be viewed by either clicking a site's marker on the map (if applicable) or by selecting a site from the listing on the right.
-Each site will have its images and 360° panoramas in collapsible sections.
+Art Atlas sites can be viewed by either clicking a site's marker on the map or by selecting a site from the listing under the map of each collection.

 All text that has been added to Art Atlas sites is available in tabbed sections.
 If a section is not showing on a particular page that simply means that no text has been entered for that field.

 The Image and Panorama Galleries allows users to click on a thumbnail for a full resolution zooming image.
 The cataloging for each image can be viewed by clicking the link at the bottom right of the image.
 To view a complete image record, click the Link to Full Record in the cataloging window or to view the image by itself, click Link to Presenter Mode.
 To navigate between images users can either click the arrows in the bottom right of the window or use the keyboard's arrow keys to navigate back and forth.

-When viewing a cataloging record, users can return to an Art Atlas site page by clicking the View this site in Art Atlas link at the bottom of the page.
+When viewing a cataloging record, users can return to an Art Atlas site page by clicking the name of the site or collection in the metadata section of the record.